Skip to main content

 Waratah Super Battery backs grid transformation

-The 850 MW/1680 MWh Waratah Super Battery is set to play a significant role in Australia’s transition to net zero emissions.
+The 850 MW/1680 MWh Waratah Super Battery, the largest in the southern hemisphere is set to play a significant role in Australia’s transition to net zero emissions.

 $100m